AhmedHanye/ip-address-tracker/README.md

 ## Features

-- Input field to enter an IP address or domain name.
+- Input field to enter an IP address.
 - Display of the location corresponding to the entered IP address on the map.
 - Additional information such as IP address, location coordinates.